lh3/longdust/README.md

 Longdust also overlaps with tandem repeat finders (e.g. [TRF][trf], [TANTAN][tantan] and [ULTRA][ultra]) in functionality.
-Nonetheless, it is not tuned for tandem repeats with two or three copies, but instead finds regions without clear tandem structure.
+Nonetheless, it is not tuned for tandem repeats with two or three copies, but may report low-complexity regions without clear tandem structure.
 Longdust complements TRF etc to some extent.

 ## Comparison to other tools